-- Information about the network to which you are connected and inferences we may draw from it, such as your IP address and general location information such as city, state or geographic area.
+- Information about the network to which you are connected and inferences we may draw from it, such as your general geographic area.

 - Information about your use of and actions on the Website, such as pages you viewed, how long you spent on a page, navigation paths between pages, information about your activity on a page, links you click, access times, and length of access; and the website that referred you to the Website, if applicable.

 - Information about your interaction with our emails, such as whether you opened our email and how long you had it open.

 - To provide our services.
 We use personal information to: